St. Gregory's University: Campus

+Construction on Benedictine Hall, the imposing five-story, Tudor Gothic–style structure on campus began in 1913.
+The earthquake damage in 2011 was repaired after several million dollars in donations enabled the reconstruction of the building's towers.

+Other facilities on the campus include the Sarkeys Performing Arts Center and the Rockwood Center.

+St. Gregory's Abbey retained approximately 74 acres of grounds immediately surrounding the Abbey facility at the time of the original campus transfer, and remained opened after the university closed.

 St. Gregory’s Abbey and College is on the National Register of Historic Places listings in Pottawatomie County, Oklahoma.

 Mabee-Gerrer Museum of Art

 The Mabee-Gerrer Museum of Art is an independent non-profit art museum.
-While located on the former campus of St. Gregory's, it operated separately and survived the University's closing.
+While located on the former campus of the University, it operated separately and survived the school's closing.
 Its collection includes ancient Egyptian, medieval, Renaissance, and Hudson River School art.
 The museum was founded in 1914 by Rev. Gregory Gerrer, OSB.
 In 1919 the museum was located in Benedictine Hall.
 The current museum building opened in 1979.

 Athletics

 The St. Gregory's (SGU) athletic teams were called the Cavaliers.
 The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) from 1999–2000 to 2016–17.

 SGU competed in 16 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, soccer, swimming & diving and track & field; while women's sports included basketball, cross country, golf, soccer, softball, swimming & diving, track & field and volleyball.
 Co-ed competitive cheerleading was also offered.

-Discontinuation

 However, once the decision to suspend operation of the university was reached, all athletics programs were suspended immediately.